 He is ten months sober.
-He is dear to me.
 A few days ago, he sat across the table, across cups of coffee and talks of plans, ventures, dreams - all of which impossible only a year ago.
 In recounting his journey to this day and his steps into tomorrow, he expressed thankfulness for the community and friendships of those who gather at the support group Alcoholics Anonymous.
-Those who sit next to him there... [more]
+Those who sit next to him there can celebrate his sobriety with... [more]

 I come to the Thanksgiving table this year with Psalm 16 on my heart.
 Overwhelmed with gratefulness for the grace in my life, I name the gifts and praise the Gifter with “thank you.”